Travel guide

 Macau is not China or Hong Kong

-Traveler's tip: if you arrive from Hong Kong by ferry, your Hong Kong eSIM will stop working when you set foot in Macau unless the plan includes it.
+Traveler's tip: if you arrive from Hong Kong by ferry, your Hong Kong eSIM will stop working when you step foot in Macau unless the plan includes it.
 Buy a plan that covers both or have your Macau plan ready before boarding.

 Coverage in Cotai and the peninsula

-Local Macau operators
+Local operators in Macau

 The Macau mobile market has several operators that your eSIM can connect to via roaming: